Get The Legal Help You Need

 A successful expungement procedure does restore your right to own a firearm.
 However, in situations where a person is not eligible for expungement, you must file an Application For Relief From Disability in accordance with section 2923.14 of the Ohio Revised Code.
 Northeast Ohio expungement attorney Matthew C. Bangerter, ESQ. can help you through the process of restoring your right to protect yourself.

 The Right Northeast Ohio Expungement Attorney For The Job

 Matthew C. Bangerter, ESQ. has experience handling a wide variety of criminal defense issues, including expungement procedures.
 He will take the time to listen to your concerns and guide you through the entire expungement procedure.
 Not only can he file the appropriate paperwork with the court, but he will advocate on your behalf at your expungement hearing.
 If an expungement is granted, he will ensure that your criminal case is effectively removed from all public records.

 If you have been charged with a crime — whether you were convicted or the case was dismissed — Northeast Ohio expungement attorney Matthew C. Bangerter, ESQ. can help.
-Click here for a free initial consultation or call (440) 241-4237 to start planning your defense.
+Click here for an initial consultation.
+Call (440) 306-3205 to start planning your defense.